-How To Hang The Serena & Lily Hanging Chair From The Ceiling In 3 Steps
+How To Hang The Serena & Lily Hanging Chair From The Ceiling In 3 Easy Steps

 I called my handyman who installed our outdoor Serena & Lily hanging chair on our front porch last year, and he reassured me this was straight forward; as simple as drilling screws into the right spot!
 That is, as long as I used the right little piece of hardware and had a helper.

 My husband was working on this particular day, so I grabbed my 12 year old to help me and we did it together!

 The Serena and Lily hanging chair can hold up to 300lbs.
 Their website recommends to have these chairs professionally installed.